TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 **Show configuration value**

 Shows system configuration value by path.
-If the currently active configuration differs from the value in :file:`LocalConfiguration.php` the difference between these values is shown.
+If the currently active configuration differs from the value in LocalConfiguration.php the difference between these values is shown.

 **Example:** `typo3cms configuration:show DB`